Key takeaways

 Do penis enlargement pills work?

-Here's why penis enlargement pills won’t work.
-The penis contains two tubes of spongy tissue called the corpora cavernosa.
-During an erection, this tissue fills with blood and stiffens.
+During an erection, the corpora cavernosa fill with blood and stiffen.
 After an erection (whether or not orgasm is achieved), this tissue reverts to its previous size and appearance.
-The amount and density of spongy tissue in your penis is firmly set post-puberty.
-That's what determines the size of your penis—flaccid or erect—and there's nothing a pill can do to change that.
+The amount and density of erectile tissue in your penis are largely established post-puberty.
+That's what determines the size of your penis — flaccid or erect — and there's nothing a pill can do to change that.

 Some alleged penis enlargement pills contain ingredients that may help you get an erection faster or achieve a firmer erection.
 This can be dangerous, especially because some pills may contain active ingredients in unknown amounts that should only be available as prescription medications.
-Furthermore, there is no clinical evidence that any supplement, herb, or vitamin can permanently enlarge the corpus cavernosum.
-Therefore, they aren’t going to actually make your penis bigger and may potentially be dangerous.

 What claims do penis enlargement pills make?

-However male enhancement pill manufacturers claim to work, they are not required to prove those claims, or that they’re effective or even safe.
 Penis enlargement pill manufacturers make a number of claims as to how their products increase penis size.
 For example, they may claim their product:

 Improves sexual function.
 Some penis enlargement pills contain Ginkgo biloba, prepared with leaves from the Ginkgo tree.
 However, research shows the supplement is unlikely to significantly improve sexual function.

 Increases the amount of semen released during ejaculation. ”There is no FDA-approved pill that can increase your ejaculate volume," Dr. Cohen previously explained to Ro.
-"If a patient came to me and said they wanted to take a supplement to try it, I would say, go ahead.
+"If a patient came to me and said they wanted to take a supplement to try it, I would say, ‘go ahead.’
 But if they said, 'Show me a robust, randomized, placebo-controlled trial that shows ashwagandha increases semen volume,' I would say it doesn't exist."

 Unlike FDA-approved erectile dysfunction (ED) medications like Viagra, vardenafil, Cialis, and Stendra, so-called penis enhancement pills do not undergo rigorous study and clinical trials.